metacpan/metacpan-puppet/README.md

     rm -rf puppet
     git clone git://github.com/CPAN-API/Metacpan-Puppet.git ./puppet

-# To Run (start master, cd, git pull, puppet, stop master)
+# To Run (start master, run puppet client, stop master)
     /etc/puppet/run.sh
-    You may have to run this a couple of times the first time
+    You may have to run this a couple of times the first time, the very first time it will take quite a while to run (it has a lot to do!)

 # Get all accounts to update their passwords when login (via sshkey)
     chage -d 0 mo